 - Impaired judgment

 When heroin is used for an extended period of time, the damage to the mind and body can be extensive.
 Heroin affects the mouth, resulting in bad teeth and inflamed gums.
 It can lead to muscle weakness and even temporary paralysis.
-The skin may become abscessed and infected due to regular needle injections and constant scratching of the skin.
-People that abuse heroin may also suffer from weight loss and malnutrition because the drug suppresses the appetite.
+The only way to prevent more long-term symptoms and overcome addiction is with heroin addiction treatment.

 Signs of Heroin Abuse